 - Don’t sell.
 This reminder bears repeating.
 Don’t ask for business before there’s a relationship, especially when networking up.
 You doom the relationship when you pitch too soon.
 If she has some interest, she will eventually ask you.

 - Success.
 If you’re always the most successful person in a room – you’re hanging out in the wrong rooms!

 Get out there and practice these things.
 Expect to make some mistakes as you do this.
 It’s okay.If you consistently attempt to do something, you will eventually succeed.
 If you always quit, then you will never win. #growyourbusiness Click To Tweet

 We have minimal control over succeeding or failing.
 On the other hand, we do control whether we choose to pursue something or quit trying.
 If you consistently attempt to do something, you will eventually succeed.
 If you always quit, then you will never win.

 Networking is about building relationships.
 It’s about getting to know people.
-As you move through the “know, like and trust” process people will help you build your business.
+As you move through the know, like and trust process people will help you build your accounting practice.
 When we all work together, we all do better.